 Online Transactional Processing (OLTP)

 An example of an OLTP system is a mega grocery store.
-For e.g., a person buys 15 products and goes to counter for billing.
+For e.g., a person buys 15 products and goes to the counter for billing.
 Now it’s the OLTP system that will be taking care of transactions that are to happen.
-Let’s count the number of transactions that might happen.
+Let’s count the number of transactions that might occur.

-- The first should be the invoice of the bill that will be generated and stored in DB
+- The first should be the invoice of the bill that generates and stored in DB.

 - The second transaction might be product information insertion in the database against the invoice.

-- If the customer is having any loyalty cards, and if he uses it, a transaction will happen will deduct the points from his cards and will update the new point for his card.
+- If the customer has any loyalty cards and uses them, a transaction will happen that will deduct the points from his cards and update the new point for his card.

-- The other transactions are to reduce the total count of products by the number of products the customer bought.
-For e.g., if the megastore was having 3489 packets of curd packets and the customer bought 2 of it, a transaction will happen which will update the total count to 3489 minus 2 i.e. 3487.
+- The other transactions reduce the total count of products by the number of products the customer buys.
+For e.g., if the megastore has 3489 curd packets and the customer buys 2 of them, a transaction will happen, which will update the total count to 3489 minus 2, i.e., 3487.
 Similar transactions will happen for other products as well.